Involve and engage

 Here, you can learn more from the VCCC Alliance Cancer Consumer Advisory Committee Chair, Ms Sophy Athan, from her presentation at the 2020 Clinical Oncology Society of Australia Annual Scientific Meeting.
 Sophy speaks about the VCCC development and implementation of a consumer engagement framework for cancer.

-In Australia the phrase consumer and community involvement (CCI) is used consistently by governing and funding bodies to refer to people participation.
+In Australia the phrase consumer and community involvement (CCI) is used consistently by governing and funding bodies to refer to people involvement.
 In the UK, US and Canada, the phrase patient and public involvement (PPI) refers to the same thing.

 Language is important and not everyone associates with the term ‘consumer’ or ‘patient’.
 Do not assume that a person will respond to the title ‘consumer’.
 Be respectful in conversation and ask for the individual’s preference and maintain this language throughout the working relationship.
 It may seem like a minor difference to some, but for others it can be contentious and this depends entirely on personal choice.
 Try not to let the terminology overshadow the purpose of what you are trying to achieve.